jakobharder/anno1800-jakobs-mods/small-hotels/README.md

 ## Notes

-- Works with New World Tourism
+- Compatible with New World Tourism
-- Works with Trains Stations & Hotels when 'Train-Stations, Make compatible with NW Tourism' is used.
+- Compatible with Trains Stations & Hotels when 'Train-Stations, Make compatible with NW Tourism' is used.

 ## Translations